2023 Most Popular Culinary Arts Undergraduate Certificate Trade Schools in the Great Lakes Region

 Women make up 58% of the culinary arts majors at the school.

-Michigan Career and Technical Institute came in at #8 in this year’s edition of the Most Popular Culinary Arts Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.
-Michigan Career and Technical Institute is a fairly small public school located in the rural area of Plainwell.
+Michigan Career and Technical Institute ranked #8 on this year’s Most Popular Culinary Arts Undergraduate Certificate Trade Schools in the Great Lakes Region list.
+Michigan Career and Technical Institute is a small public school located in the rural area of Plainwell.

 Of the 26 students majoring in culinary arts at Michigan Career and Technical Institute, 69% are male and 31% are female.

-Elgin Community College landed the #9 spot in the 2023 rankings for the most popular undergraduate certificate culinary arts programs.
-ECC is a medium-sized public school located in the medium-sized city of Elgin.
+Elgin Community College did quite well in this year’s ranking of the most popular places for culinary arts students to get a undergraduate certificate.
+It came in at #9 on the list.
+ECC is a moderately-sized public school located in the midsize city of Elgin.

 About 80% of the students majoring in culinary arts at the school are women while 20% are male.

-Madison Area Technical College ranked #10 on this year’s Most Popular Culinary Arts Undergraduate Certificate Trade Schools in the Great Lakes Region list.
+Madison Area Technical College did quite well in this year’s ranking of the most popular places for culinary arts students to get a undergraduate certificate.
+It came in at #10 on the list.
 Located in the large city of Madison, Madison College is a public school with a fairly large student population.

 Women make up 83% of the culinary arts majors at the school.